 WORLD HERITAGE AND ROMAN SITES

 You will have the opportunity to meet different aspects of the Spanish culture at the excursions.
-We’ll visit: Toledo, Cuenca and its archaeological museum, the Roman city of Segóbriga, the monastery of Uclés and a Roman mine of lapis specularis.
+We will visit the great town of Toledo, Cuenca and its archaeological museum, the Roman city of Segóbriga, the monastery of Uclés, the castle of Zorita and a Roman mine of lapis specularis.

 Toledo, declared World Heritage City, is a very unique place.
 It is known as the city of the three cultures: Muslim, Christian and Jewish.
 You will have the opportunity to visit some examples like the mosque of the Cristo de la Luz, the synagogue of The Tránsito or the Cathedral of Toledo.
 We’ll get lost in its narrow streets, have tapas at its terraces and we will also have time for some shopping.